What is a Home Equity Loan (HELOAN) and How Does it Work

 WaFd Bank is Here to Help

 Our friendly loan officers are here to help you do the math so you can make the right decision for you and your family.
-WaFd also offers tools and services to help you manage your money and reach your financial goals, like Free Checking* and a highly-rated mobile app.
+WaFd also offers tools and services to help you manage your money and reach your financial goals, like *Free Checking, which comes with digital tools to help you manage your money and your budget easily.
 Join us and find out for yourself why WaFd Bank is a Best Bank!

 All loans subject to credit approval.